Updated: May 4

-Hockey and soccer are two sports whose athletes commonly suffer groin strains, but groin injuries are certainly not limited to just these sports (cross country skiing, fencing, hand ball, track & field and others).
+Hockey and soccer are two sports whose athletes commonly suffer agonizing groin strains.
+That being said, groin injuries are certainly not limited to just these sports (cross country skiing, fencing, hand ball, track & field and others).
 Both these sports require frequent and strong contraction (eccentric contraction) of the muscles along the inside of thigh (the adductors).
 (1)

 Statistically, groin strains account for about 10% of all injuries in the NHL.
 Surprisingly the majority of these injuries do not involve a direct hit or contact.
 The majority of these strains occur during pre-season and not as much during the regular reason.
 (2) This has lead researchers to correlate the strength of the muscles along the inside of the thigh (adductor muscles) to in incidence of groin injuries (Adductor Strains).
 (3)